ShashwataDas97/sunbase-backend/README.md

 In the second phase, additional functionality has been added:

 - **Synchronize Customer List**
-  - Description: A button named "Sync" has been added on the customer list screen.
-Clicking this button triggers a call to a remote API to fetch the customer list.
-The retrieved customers are then saved in the local database.
-If a customer already exists in the database, their information is updated instead of inserting a new record. for this you need to download frontend repositor or use postman (**for postman**:http://localhost:8080/home/api/customers/search/sunbase)
+  - Description: On the customer list screen, a "Sync" button has been incorporated.
+When activated, it initiates an API call to a remote server, fetching the latest customer data.
+These retrieved entries are subsequently stored in the local database.
+In case of existing customers, their information undergoes updates instead of creating duplicate records.
+To execute this feature, you can either download the frontend repository or utilize Postman with the provided endpoint (**for postman**:http://localhost:8080/home/api/customers/search/sunbase)

 - **Frontend Code Link**
   - https://github.com/ayushraj12009/sunBaseFrontend.git

 ### Setup and Usage

 1. Clone the repository.
 2. Set up the backend environment.
+3. Create a database named "sunbase".
-3. Run the backend server.
+4. Run the backend server.
-4. Clone the fronted code.
+5. Clone the fronted code.
-5. Run the frontend code.
+6. Run the frontend code.